Sathish-Kalaimani/Java-assignment-solution-step1/readme.md

 	Project
 	|
-	├── resources 			        // If project needs any data file, it can be found here/placed here, if data is huge they can be mounted, no need put it in your repository
+	├── data 			        // If project needs any data file, it can be found here/placed here, if data is huge they can be mounted, no need put it in your repository
 	|
 	├── com.stackroute.datamunger	    // all your java file will be stored in this package
-	|	└── test		                // all your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test
 	|	└── DataMunger.java	            // This is the main file, all your logic is written in this file only
+	├── com.stackroute.datamunger.test // all your test cases will be stored in this package
+	|	└── DataMungerTest.java	        // all your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test
 	|
 	├── .classpath			        // This file is generated automatically while creating the project in eclipse
 	|